UBC-MDS/introduction-machine-learning/chapters/en/slides/module7/module7_13.md

 class than another in one’s training set.

-We’ve seen this in our fraud dataset where our `class` target column had many more non-fraud than fraud examples where the classes are imbalanced.
+We’ve seen this in our fraud dataset where our `class` target column had many more non-fraud than fraud examples.

 Real-world data is often imbalanced and can be seen in scenarios such
 as: